-Virus particles can be as simple as a molecule of RNA or DNA inside a spherical shell - the “capsid” – made up of multiple copies of a single protein.
-Further, because viruses only "become alive" when they are inside their hosts, it is possible to study them as physical objects, i.e., to do the same controlled experiments (and theory) on them that one routinely does with more familiar polymer and colloidal systems.
+Virus particles can be as simple as a molecule of RNA or DNA inside a spherical shell - the capsid - made up of multiple copies of a single protein.
+Further, because viruses only "become alive" when they are inside their hosts, it is possible to study them -- outside their hosts, in a test tube -- as physical objects, i.e., to do the same controlled experiment (and theory) on them that one routinely does with more familiar polymer and colloidal systems.